How to move, store and trade duty-suspended and duty-paid excise goods.

 Distance selling of excise goods

-Distance selling takes place when a trader in one EU member state supplies goods to a private individual in another member state and the vendor (seller) is responsible, directly or indirectly, for delivery of the goods.
+Distance selling takes place when a trader in the UK or EU member state supplies goods to a private individual in the UK or EU member state and the vendor (seller) is responsible, directly or indirectly, for delivery of the goods.
 Distance selling includes mail order and internet sales.

 In the UK, it’s a tax representative approved by HMRC, who guarantees to pay the excise duty on the vendor’s behalf.
 Following the dispatch, the tax representative must account for and pay the full amount of excise duty and VAT due on the goods sent by the vendor.